ome/omero-documentation/omero/users/index.rst

 upload your files in their original format, preserving file names and any nested directory structure in the server repository.
 For more technical information, please refer to the :doc:`/developers/index`.
-You can read about the development of OMERO in the :doc:`history`.
+You can read about the development of OMERO in the :doc:`history` and the latest user-facing changes in :doc:`whatsnew`.

 *************
 OMERO clients